remedialchaostheory/aws-node-rest-api-with-dynamodb/README.md

 *Remember*: If you made any changes to the `serverless.yml` file, those changes won't be included when you use the deploy function method.
 You need to run a full `sls deploy -v` instead.
 Refer back to the original [project](https://github.com/serverless/examples/tree/master/aws-node-rest-api-with-dynamodb) for more info.

+## Testing and Debugging

+A major issue for serverless apps has always been testing.
+Deploying the entire application during development is not ideal.
+Even if you're deploying a single lambda function, which is *much* faster, it still interrupts your workflow.

+Of course, testing Lambda functions locally is ideal.
+Tooling for this is still currently in development, so here are a couple options:

+1. The Serverless Framework has [`invoke local`](https://serverless.com/framework/docs/providers/aws/cli-reference/invoke-local/).
+It merely emulates an AWS environment, so it's not exactly perfect.
+Probably suitable enough though.

+2. An alternative is to use the [`serverless-sam`](https://github.com/sapessi/serverless-sam) plugin.
+It will convert your `serverless.yml` template to a [SAM](https://aws.amazon.com/serverless/sam/) template (CloudFormation template).
+With AWS SAM you can [locally test and debug](https://docs.aws.amazon.com/en_pv/serverless-application-model/latest/developerguide/serverless-test-and-debug.html) your app.